aehrc/primary-care-data-technical-stu3/pages/_includes/terminology.md

 # Annotations

-* **NCTS publishing pending** : it is expected the National Clinical Terminology Service will publish these sets in full.
-* **URL pending** : it is certain the canonical URL allocated to this CodeSystem will change.
-* **External** : externally managed CodeSystem content, definition of code is not included here.
+* **External** : externally managed, follow external link for definition.

 # Services

-HL7 Australia published terminologies are also available via open FHIR server http://tx.hl7.org.au/fhir
+Published terminologies are also available via open FHIR server http://primarycare.ontoserver.csiro.au/fhir

-This service intends to supply services CodeSystem and ValueSet artefacts as defined in this implementation guide.
+This service intends to supply services CodeSystem and ValueSet artefacts as defined and referenced in this implementation guide.